-• AB 626 (Low) Community College: Employees.
-AB 626 requires the California Community Colleges Chancellor's Office to convene a group of stakeholders on or before July 1, 2016, and every 4 years thereafter, to develop recommendations on funding strategies to enable the community colleges to achieve the 75 percent standard and increase district participation in the support of part-time faculty.
-The bill requires the Chancellor's Office to report these recommendations to the Legislature.

-- o Status: AB 626 passed the Assembly and was sent to the Senate. - AB 1010 (Medina) Community Colleges: Part-Time, Temporary Employees.
+- AB 626 (Low) Community College: Employees.
+AB 626 requires the California Community Colleges Chancellor's Office to convene a group of stakeholders on or before July 1, 2016, and every four years thereafter, to develop recommendations on funding strategies to enable the community colleges to achieve the 75 percent standard and increase district participation in the support of part-time faculty.
+The bill requires the Chancellor's Office to report these recommendations to the Legislature. - o Status: AB 626 passed the Assembly and was sent to the Senate Education Committee. - AB 1010 (Medina) Community Colleges: Part-Time, Temporary Employees.
 AB 1010 specifies minimum standards for the treatment of part-time, temporary faculty to be met by community college collective bargaining agreements.
-The bill urges community college districts without a collective bargaining agreement in effect as of January 1, 2016, to negotiate with the exclusive representatives for part-time, temporary faculty regarding the terms and conditions required by the bill. - o Status: AB 1010 passed in the Assembly and was sent to the Senate.
+The bill urges community college districts without a collective bargaining agreement in effect as of January 1, 2016, to negotiate with the exclusive representatives for part-time, temporary faculty regarding the terms and conditions required by the bill. - o Status: AB 1010 passed in the Assembly and the Senate Education Committee and was sent to the Senate Appropriations Committee.